UniversalDependencies/docs/_gun/index.md

 * Verbs are inflected for person, number and clusivity:

 	* Person has four possible values: 1, 2, 3, and 12.
-	* Person=12 indicates portmanteau inflection, which cross-reference a first person subject and a second person object.
+	* Person=12 indicates portmanteau inflection, which cross-references a first person subject and a second person object.
 	* Number has two possible values: Sing and Plur.
 	* Clusivity has two possible values, In and Ex.